-A Histogram reports the distribution of the metric behavior on the whole system/subsystem.
-For each histogram, a set of suggestions can be associated with the presence of out-of-distribution.
-These suggestions can be changed by the end-users.
-The suggestions cannot be associated with metrics since their meaning is context dependent.
+Histogram ≡ metric ↔ (reference_distribution, weights), {histogram suggestions} each histogram, a set of suggestions can be associated with the presence of out-of-distribution.
+These suggestions can be changed by the endusers.
+The suggestions cannot be associated with metrics since their meaning is context-dependent.